jwheelo1/ECEN4763Assignment3/structures/graph/README.md

 # Data Structures Graph

 Graph is a non-linear data structure.
 It consists of a finite number of vertices and edges.
 Vertices are also known as nodes.
 The nodes are linked to one another with the help of the edges.
-A pair of (x,y) edge connects the node x with node y.
+In this graph, edges will be directional, i.e. if an edge goes from vertex1 to vertex2, it does not necessarily mean that an edge goes from vertex2 to vertex1.
+The graph will be implemented as an adjacency list.

 ## Getting Started Steps